 - To cooperate with other organisations having related interests including childcare, development and related research.

 We are registered with the Australian Tax Office (ATO) as a deductible gift recipient (DGR) meaning that all cash donations to the Association over $2 are tax deductible.
 We are a volunteer-run organisation that does not receive any government funding.
 Donations assist us to continue to offer information, education and support services to multiple birth families in WA.
 Pleases visit our donate page if you would like to contribute, otherwise we have some great fundraising.

-- Social events such as our Christmas and Easter picnics and new parent morning teas
+- Social events such as our Christmas and Easter events and new parent morning teas

 - Workshops for expectant parents, breastfeeding multiples and multiples in school